Aesfrost/ZPIC_OmpSs2/README.md

 ### General Strategy

 In all parallel versions, the simulation space is split into multiple regions alongside the y axis (i.e., a row-wise decomposition).
 Each region stores both the particles inside it and the fraction of the grid they interact with, allowing both the particle advance and field integration to be performed locally.
 However, particles can exit their associated regions and must be transferred to their new location.
 Each region must also be padded with ghost cells, so that the thread processing the region can access grid quantities (current and EM fields) outside its boundaries.
-With this decomposition, the ZPIC algorithm becomes:
+With this decomposition, the ZPIC code becomes:

 ```
 function particle_advance(region)